Rise in Holiday Cottage Heating Oil Thefts

-Most people don’t realise the potential seriousness of spills involving domestic heating oil, with many householders being guilty of rarely inspecting their tanks.
+However, many people don’t realise the potential seriousness of domestic heating oil spills, with many householders being guilty of rarely inspecting their tanks.

-Homeowners should also be aware that some insurance companies may declare a policy void if a heating oil tank is in a poor state of repair, or if there is evidence that a leak has been present for some time and ignored.
+This could mean that homeowners could face being uninsured for oil leaks if the heating oil tank is in a poor state of repair, or if there is evidence that a leak has been present for some time and ignored.

 - Pay particular attention to your tank after a fuel delivery as this may put pressure on the system and any weak points.

-- Check oil levels regularly to identify any sudden drops that may be the result of a leak.
-An oil tank monitor allows you to easily check oil levels, there are even apps (such as http://www.oilpal.com) that send you automatic alerts on low levels or sudden drops.
+- Check oil levels regularly to identify any sudden drops which could mean there is a leak.
+An oil tank gauge allows you to easily check oil levels and tank monitoring devices (such as http://www.oilpal.com) send you automatic alerts on low levels or sudden drops.

-- The first sign that you have leak is likely to be a strong smell of oil.
-If you do suffer from a leak it is important that you (safely) take reasonable precautions to prevent damage to your property and the environment.
+- The first sign that you have a leak is likely to be a strong smell of oil.
+If you do have a leak, it is important that you (safely) take reasonable precautions to prevent damage to your property and the environment.

 - Make sure anyone in your property or your housekeeper knows how to isolate the tank to stop the oil flow, label valves so that it’s clear to others.